What exactly is the nub theory - and how can it help to predict the sex of your baby before the five month scan?

 If you’re looking for the nub theory explained, or want some more ideas on how to tell your little one’s gender, you’ve come to the right place.

-The nub theory claims to be a lot more accurate than some of those old wives tales – and says you can even tell the sex of your baby just by looking at your 12 week ultrasound picture.
-Usually the earliest point you can tell the sex of a baby from a scan is 20 weeks so the quirky theory is popular with those who can’t wait to find out if they’re having a little girl or boy.
+The nub theory claims to be a lot more accurate than some of those old wives tales – and claims you can even tell the sex of your baby just by looking at your 12 week ultrasound picture.
+Usually the earliest point you can tell the sex of a baby from a scan is 20 weeks, so the quirky theory is popular with those who can’t wait to find out if they’re having a little girl or boy.

 What is nub theory?